skruti10/MultiMedia_ActionPrediction_Project3/README.md

 # MultiMedia_ActionPrediction_Project3

-This repository is created as a deliverable for Project 3 for CS-523 course offered in Spring 2017 at University of Illinois at Chicago.

 This repository is created as a deliverable for Project 2 for CS-523 course offered in Spring 2017 at University of Illinois at Chicago.

 ## Project Members: